scipy-conference/scipy_proceedings/papers/shoaib_kamil/shoaib_kamil.rst

 user-written code in a high-level language in various ways to expose parallelism, and then generate the code for a a specific machine.
 Then, the code is compiled, linked, and executed.
-This entire process occurs without user knowledge; to the user, it appears that a interpreted function is being called.
+This entire process occurs transparently to the user; to the user, it appears that an interpreted function is being called.

 Asp (a recursive acronym for "Asp is SEJITS for Python") is a collection